Yakhini Group for Bioinformatics and Computational Biology

 Office: Room 533, Taub building, Technion.

-I am a PhD student at the Computer Science Department at the Technion – Israel Institute of Technology.
-I received my B.Sc. degrees in industrial engineering and information systems management, and my M.Sc. degree in biology from the Technion — Israel Institute of Technology, in 2012 and 2015, respectively.
-I joined the computer science department for my PhD studies under the supervision of Dr. Zohar Yakhini in 2015.
+I study at the Faculty of Computer Science at the Technion – Israel Institute of Technology together with my PhD advisor and mentor Prof. Zohar Yakhini.
+I received my B.Sc. degrees in industrial engineering and information systems management from the Technion in 2012.
+During my undergraduate studies I gained a broad toolkit and methodologies including advanced statistics, machine learning and algorithmic approaches.
+I graduated my M.Sc. degree in the Faculty of Biology at the Technion in 2015 where I studied development and evolution using single cell RNA-Seq methods and analyses of large datasets using machine learning approaches.
 My research interests include information and coding theory applications to synthetic biology.
-I received the Josef Gruenblat award for excellence in industrial engineering in 2009 and the Diane and Leonard Sherman Interdisciplinary Graduate School Fellowsheep in 2012.
-In 2017 I received the Adams fellowship of the Israel Academy of Sciences and Humanities.
+I received the Josef Gruenblat award for excellence in industrial engineering in 2009 and the Diane and Leonard Sherman Interdisciplinary Graduate School Fellowship in 2012.
+I am a recipient of the Adams fellowship of the Israel Academy of Sciences and Humanities which supports my PhD studies.

 - Coding schemes for DNA based storage systems